Skip to main content

 GROUP BY TOP 5 OVERALL marketing_campaign

-TOP N Modifier
+TOP N modifier

 The TOP N modifier limits grouped results to show only the highest-ranking values.
 Three variants are available: